serdimoa/charting/Customization-Use-Cases.md

 #### Default properties of a chart

+You can change any properties that present in the properties dialog.

 1. Initially - [[documentation|Widget-Constructor#overrides]]
 2. On the fly - [[documentation|Widget-Methods#applyoverridesoverrides]]

 #### Server for snapshots

+TradingView allows you to save snapshot on its servers, but if you wish you can change it.

 [[documentation|Widget-Constructor#snapshot_url]]

 #### Show/hide elements of the chart

+If you don't need some elements of the chart (toolbars, buttons, other controls), you can hide them:

-1. Most of the chart elements can be shown/hid by using [[documentation|Featuresets]]
+1. Most of the chart elements can be shown/hid by using [[Featuresets]]
 2. You can add your own CSS - [[documentation|Widget-Constructor#custom_css_url-since-14]]

 #### Time frames at the bottom of the chart

+Time frame is a time period of bars and a resolution preferred for displaying of the period.
+You can customize the list.

 [[documentation|Widget-Constructor#time_frames]]

 #### Initial list of favorite intervals / chart styles

+You can select what intervals and chart styles should be shown on the top toolbar by default.
+A user can change it if `items_favoriting` is enabled in the [[Featuresets]].

 [[documentation|Widget-Constructor#favorites]]